fakiolinho/react-unit-testing-selectors/README.md

 React starter kit without having to remove more than 50% of code to build a Single Page Application prototype.

 All React starter kits out there are really awesome but most of the times i found myself overengineering while trying to setup a solid working environment by removing all the unnecessary pieces and technologies.
-Sometimes it is better to keep bare minimum technologies in place so that we can build on top of them and scale faster.
+Sometimes it is better to keep bare minimum technologies in place so that we can build on top of them, scale faster and retain maximum flexibility and freedom.

 ## Installation